vlazh/node-hot-loader/README.md

 **Node Hot Loader** is a small tool written on ES2015+ for [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html) support for Node.js application development with [webpack](https://github.com/webpack/webpack).

-Its inspired by [kotatsu](https://github.com/Yomguithereal/kotatsu/) and [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware).
+Under hood it uses webpack and babel, so you can use all you need configurations in config files for babel and webpack.

-Typical use cases for **Node Hot Loader** are hot-reloaded [express](http://expressjs.com/) application with APIs and frontend serving, e.g. [React](https://facebook.github.io/react/).
+The most suitable use case for **Node Hot Loader** is hot-reloaded [express](http://expressjs.com/) application.
+Express application can contains API and frontend together, moreover frontend can use own HMR, e.g. [React](https://facebook.github.io/react/) with [React Hot Loader](https://github.com/gaearon/react-hot-loader).
+See how to setup React HMR with Express in [React Hot Loader docs](https://github.com/gaearon/react-hot-loader/tree/master/docs#starter-kit).
+Thus, both the frontend and the server will be hot-reloadable.

 **Node Hot Loader** support webpack config files with ES2015+ (through babel).
 For using ES2015+ in webpack configuration you must provide .babelrc configuration file in project root directory.

 ## Requirements

-Tested with Node.js v7.
+Tested with Node.js v7, but must work on previous versions.

 ## Installation